 It’s said that curved sofas encourage conversation, but this beauty just might stun you into silence.
 Inspired by the sinuous forms embraced by legendary designer Kagan, Anthropologie’s Grace sectional ups the style ante with tapered brass legs and a clever convertible design that lets you customize the sofa’s many formats depending on your needs, whether it’s a two- or three-piece setup in a left or right orientation.
 While the luxurious velvety fabric feels like a European import, the reinforced webbed seat construction and wood frame are made right here in the States.
 And although Anthropologie offers flat-rate shipping with an additional $149 delivery service, you shouldn’t require it—this sectional doesn’t need to be assembled.

-- With 100 upholstery choices and four leg options, Serena & Lily’s Miramar chaise sectional could easily be confused as bespoke.
-Featuring a deep, cushy seat in a solid wood frame, this is the traditionalist’s answer to a pillowy chaise.
-The only problem: It’s made to order, so it likely won’t ship for 20 weeks.
+With 100 upholstery choices and four leg finishes and styles, Serena & Lily’s Miramar chaise sectional could easily be confused as bespoke.
+Aesthetics aside, we also appreciate that it features a deep, cushy seat set atop a solid wood frame and hand-tied steel coil springs so it looks as good as it feels and should retain its shape.
+In other words, we consider this the traditionalist’s answer to a pillowy chaise.
+Take note: It’s made to order, so it likely won’t ship for 20 weeks.

-- Zunio is also a fan of the Howard sofa, designed by the lovely ladies at the Egg Collective.
+If the above list has failed to show you, let us reiterate: the best sectional sofas come in all shapes and sizes; they don’t all have to be sprawling (though if you have space to burn, and perhaps a penchant for napping spread eagle, you can’t beat Arhaus’s deep-seated Coburn six-piece pit sectional).
+That’s why Zunio is a fan of the Howard sofa, designed by the lovely ladies at the Egg Collective.
 “It comes in a variety of interesting shapes and has the most beautiful armrest detail,” she says.
 “So chic.”

-- Other brands worth noting include Mitchell Gold + Bob Williams, Cisco Home, Blu Dot, Restoration Hardware, and American Leather Company—the source of our deputy commerce editor’s own favorite WFH spot.
+We also love shopping at Mitchell Gold + Bob Williams, Cisco Home, Pottery Barn, Blu Dot, Restoration Hardware, Sixpenny, and American Leather Company—the latter of which is our managing shopping editor’s own WFH spot—for more accessible seating.